SeanLeipe/Dream-Team-2018/README.md

 For driving directions to your desired location, simply click on the *Directions* tab and step-by-step instructions will show up in the tool window.
 These can be printed out for reference by using the Print icon in the top right corner of the pop-up.

-For walking directions, copy the open the address given from the Nearby results and open the orange *Directions* widget.
+For walking directions, copy the open the address given from either the *Nearby* or *Query* results and open the orange *Directions* widget.
 Set your start point, paste the address as the end point, and select Walking Directions from the drop-down list.

 # App Characteristics

-This app creates an easy way to access....
+This app creates an easy way to explore community resources in Toronto

-Though any of these specific locations could be found using a Google search, there is currently no way
+Though any of these specific locations could be found using a Google search, this app lets you explore any of the 10 different resource types,

 ## Data Sources